 But the truth is, this year you’re only cooking Thanksgiving Dinner For Two.
 Maybe it’s only you and your significant other.
 Maybe it’s only you and your roommate.
 Or maybe you simply don’t have a huge family to invite.

 I got you.
 I’ve been scaling down recipes for years.
-And it’s about time I put it all together as a comprehensive menu for cooking Thanksgiving For Two.
+And it’s about time I put it all together as a comprehensive menu for cooking a small Thanksgiving dinner for Two.

 This isn’t meant to be a full menu; rather, I’m giving you choices to pick and choose.
 It’s like one of those build your own adventures books but with food!